CyguNN13/DataScience---projects/README.md

   - hetereskedasticity
   - autocorrelation
   - and endogeneity
-  In the end the ex-post error (Mean Average Percentage Error) of the forecast was calucalted to sit around 5%, which is very satisfying.
+  In the end the ex-post error (Mean Average Percentage Error) of the forecast was calucalted to sit around 5%

+My newest project was the analysis of the churn rate of customers for an audiobook site.
+To tackle this issue I have put my new TensorFlow skills into use and created a Neural Network that classifies wheter customers will leave the site or continue using it.
+Final accuracy of the model sits at around ~80%